March 9, 2016

 Discussion with filmmakers follows

-Thank you to our sponsors: Augsburg College, American Indian Studies Department, Institute for Global Studies, University of Minnesota, Women in Film (Augsburg College)
+Thank you to our sponsors: Augsburg College, American Indian Studies Department, Augsburg Indigenous Student Association, Augsburg’s Marginalized Voices in Film and Media, the Institute for Global Studies at the University of Minnesota

-For parking permits contact M. Elise Marubbio at firstname.lastname@example.org.
+For parking permits contact M. Elise Marubbio at email@example.com.
 Permits are limited in number.
 For parking directions visit: http://www.augsburg.edu/about/map/.
 You will be parking in Lot L off of 35th between Riverside and Butler Pl.
-You will need a parking permit.
+You will need a parking permit: please contact firstname.lastname@example.org.

 If you would like to make a tax-deductible donation to the Augsburg Native American Film Series or this project, please send your checks to: